marongjin/extension-examples/README.md

 # activate the environment
 conda activate jupyterlab-extension-examples

-# go to the hello world example
+# go to the launcher example
-cd hello-world
+cd launcher

 # install the extension in editable mode
 python -m pip install -e .